ANIRUDH-R2911/PR-Assignment/README.md

 The test images of the semantic segmentation model can be found at: test-20250123T202830Z-001/test

 The results for these test images can be found at: test_predictions-20250123T202426Z-001/test_predictions

+The folder Object_detection_segmentation contains the ROS2 nodes for the object detection and semantic segmentation